Alternative medicineBy Mayo Clinic Staff

 Certain alternative treatments may help with asthma symptoms.
 However, keep in mind that these treatments are not a replacement for medical treatment — especially if you have severe asthma.
 Talk to your doctor before taking any herbs or supplements, as some may interact with medications you take.

 While some alternative remedies are used for asthma, in most cases more research is needed to see how well they work and to measure the extent of possible side effects.
 Alternative asthma treatments include:

-- Breathing techniques.
+- Breathing exercises.
 These exercises may reduce the amount of medication you need to keep your asthma symptoms under control.
-Yoga classes increase fitness and reduce stress, which may help with asthma as well.

 - Herbal and natural remedies.
-A few herbal and natural remedies that may help improve asthma symptoms include caffeine, magnesium and pycnogenol.
-Blends of different types of herbs are commonly used in traditional Chinese, Indian and Japanese medicine.
-However, more studies are needed to determine how well herbal remedies and preparations work for asthma.
+A few herbal and natural remedies that may help improve asthma symptoms include black seed, caffeine, choline and pycnogenol.

 - Expert panel report 3 (EPR-3): Guidelines for the diagnosis and management of asthma.
 Bethesda, Md.: National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/guidelines/asthma/.
 Accessed Sept.
 13, 2013.

 - Ferri FF.
 Asthma.
 In: Ferri's Clinical Advisor 2015: 5 Books in 1.
 Philadelphia, Pa.: Mosby Elsevier; 2015. https://www.clinicalkey.com.
 Accessed April 27, 2015.

 - Asthma.
 Natural Medicines Comprehensive Database. http://www.naturaldatabase.com.
 Accessed April 27, 2015.